Gisbert Combaz

-Gisbert Combaz or Ghisbert Combaz (23 September 1869 – 18 January 1941) was a Belgian painter, lithographer, illustrator, poster artist, furniture designer, sculptor, art educator, art historian and lawyer.
-He originally trained and practised as a lawyer, but gave up his legal career to dedicated himself to art education and art.
+Gisbert Combaz, or Ghisbert Combaz (23 September 1869 – 18 January 1941), was a Belgian painter, lithographer, illustrator, poster artist, furniture designer, sculptor, art educator, art historian and lawyer.
+He originally trained and practised as a lawyer, but gave up his legal career to dedicate himself to art education and art.
 He was one of the leading Belgian Art Nouveau artists.
 Despite his talents as a painter, he is now mainly known for his poster designs and postcards as well as his First World War drawings expressing his hatred for the German occupiers.
 His work showed a strong influence of his in-depth study of Japanese and Chinese art.

 Life

 Gisbert Combaz was born in Antwerp as the son of engineering major Paul Combaz and Marie-Amélie Vanden Eynde.
 His father was an active member of the Société royale d'archéologie de Bruxelles and after retiring as a major, a professor of construction at the Académie Royale des Beaux-Arts in Brussels.
 Gisbert studied law at the Université libre de Bruxelles from which he graduated in 1891 with the title of doctor of laws.
 He practised for a while as a lawyer at the Brussels bar.
 He gave up his legal career in 1893 to devote himself to art.
 Before leaving Brussels to seek a teaching position to fund his new career as an artist, he studied briefly at the Académie Royale des Beaux-Arts in Brussels.
 He found his first teaching position at the Institute Agricole in Gembloux.
 Here he worked from 1895 to 1900 as a teacher of drawing for pupils who studied engineering, chemistry and agriculture.

 On 16 April 1895, Gisbert Combaz married Marthe Verhas, a daughter of the prominent Realist painter Jan Verhas.
 From this union were born three children, the architect Jean Combaz born in 1896, Suzanne in 1897 and Denise in 1903.

 From 1898 to 1940, he taught decorative arts at the École des arts industriels et décoratifs (School of Industrial and Decorative Arts) of Ixelles.
 He was appointed professor of art history at the Université Nouvelle (New University, later renamed 'Institut des Hautes Études de Belgique' (Institute of High Studies of Belgium)) in 1905 where he replaced Paul Janson as member of the Steering Committee.
 On 1 October 1912 he was appointed professor of ornamental composition at the Académie Royale des Beaux-Arts of Brussels.
 One of his students was René Magritte.

+During World War I, he created a number of artworks that fiercely criticized the German occupiers and the war in stark images.
+He did so in line with other Belgian artists such as Franz Masereel, Louis Raemaekers and Henri de Groux.
+These works contrast sharply with his other output.
+This remained a brief interlude in his career and he returned to his more decorative works after the war.